 Ricky joined Nortek (a company fresh out of bankruptcy) as the VP, HR for its Technology Solutions Group.
 This Group included 5 separate global companies serving a wide-range of markets including smart home technology, security systems, access control, personal emergency response systems, residential and commercial speakers, power supply, home automation, gate controls, and professional audio-visual equipment with manufacturing operations in China, Europe, and the U.S. During his time as VP, HR he was a key partner in executing the business restructuring efforts across the group, while implementing HR Shared Services environment, a scaled applicant tracking system, a human capital management system, a new benefits and compensation model.
 His efforts were instrumental in priming Nortek for their eventual acquisition while also providing intentionality with his next career venture.
 As Ricky recalls his first “C-Suite” level role at Nortek, “I used my results to prove that I deserved to be at the table!”
 This is also when PR met his podcast co-host and close friend, Keith Powell.

-Since his experience with Nortek, Ricky has spent the last four years as a VP, HR for a $35B leader in the Medical Device industry.
+Following his experience with Nortek, Ricky spent five years as a VP, HR for Medtronic, a $35B leader in the Medical Device industry.
+Currently, he is the Chief People Officer for a leading advanced air mobility company.
 As an Executive and a believer in leveling the playing field for underrepresented groups, PR challenges diversity, equity and inclusion issues within his community and abroad.
 He also advocates for several philanthropic causes with Board service at Attles Center for Excellence (ACE), Ability Now Bay Area and the Mary Valle Foundation.